Decomposing Global Feature Effects Based on Feature Interactions

 and the $R^2_{Tot}$, which quantifies the goodness of fit for the feature effects of all features in $S$:

-Both $R^2$ measures take values between 0 and 1, with values close to 1 signalling that almost all heterogeneity in the final subspaces compared to the entire feature space has been reduced---either for a specific feature of interest ($R^2_j$) or for all features of interest ($R^2_{Tot})$.
+The right-hand versions of both formulas follow from the cancellation of parent vs. children terms (except for root and terminal nodes) when the left-hand version is summed across the whole tree.
+Both $R^2$ measures take values between 0 and 1, with values close to 1 signaling that almost all heterogeneity in the final subspaces compared to the entire feature space has been reduced---either for a specific feature of interest ($R^2_j$) or for all features of interest ($R^2_{Tot})$.
 In our example, $R_1^2$ for feature $\xv_1$ is the same as for $I_{3,1}(\xv_1)$, since GADGET performed only one split.
 The total interaction-related heterogeneity reduction over all features in $S$ is $R_{Tot}^2 = I_3 = 0.99$.
 Hence, the interaction-related heterogeneity of all features in $S$ has been reduced by $99\%$ after the first split.

-These measures provide a tool set to better understand how features interact with each other and how well the final regional effect plots represent the underlying local effects.